-Our registered clients have 24 hour-a-day immediate phone and video access to a team of Emergency Specialists who can remotely assess, diagnose and arrange treatment.
+Patients have 24/7 phone and video access to a team of My Emergency Doctor emergency specialist physicians who can remotely assess, diagnose and arrange treatment for a range of acute medical conditions.

 We have written this policy to inform you of: